 comma - the decimal separator is (regardles on OS Windows settings) a comma (e.g. 3,14).

 yes - When writing, the separator is added after the last value on the row, when reading, the empty value at the end of each row is ignored.
 From the CSV file standard point of view, this is not correct.

 no (default) - The separators are present only between values on the same row, not at the end.
 From the CSV file standard point of view, this is correct.

-The method loads data from the file and stores them in the existing rows in the table (from the beginning of the table).
+The method loads data from the file and stores them in the existing rows in the table (from beginning of the table).
 If there are more columns in the file than in the table, then the number of rows in the table increases to the required number.
 Then it is possible to load data for example into the table that has no row.
-But on loading the maximum number of rows that is set in the DataTable configuration page, mustn't be exceeded.
+But on loading the maximum number of rows that is set on the "DataTable" tab, mustn't be exceeded.

 Loading from the file is performed per rows or per columns (according to the "fmt" parameter).
 If the end of the row/column is encountered, then it is passed over to the next one.
 Thus not all values of the row/columns need be saved into the file.

 Each cell is empty at the beginning.
 The cell is considered empty also if it contains numeric value 0 or an empty string "".
 New value can be written into such cell.
 After writing a non-zero value into the "Read only" column the cell is "locked".
 "Locked cell" becomes a constant and cannot be written again.
 Other still "unlocked" cells can be written into as needed.
 Methods that write into multiple cells simultaneously will write the values only into "unlocked cells" while the content of "locked" cells remains unchanged.

 var oDataTable = pMe.Pm("/DataTable");